FredThx/fapp_launcher/README.md

 # FApp Lancher

-A Applications launcher from windows systray
+A Applications launcher from windows systray.

+A good alternative to the customised Windows toolbars that disappeared with version 11.

 ## Installation